WatchOS 8 Public Beta: Best New Features on Apple Watch | ExBulletin

 Lexy Savvides / CNET

-The Apple Watch is refurbished annually with WatchOS 8 with additional workout modes, more flexible messaging tools, and a new portrait watch face.
+Apple Watch is facelifted annually with WatchOS 8.
+Among other new features, you can expect additional workout modes, more flexible messaging tools, and portrait watch faces.
 Apple released a public beta of WatchOS 8 on Wednesday.
-This is an overview of the operating systems that will be released in the fall.
-The new OS isn’t a big interface surprise, but Apple has improved the Watch experience to offer many features for the iPhone.
+This makes it easy to see which operating systems will be released in the fall.
+The new OS isn’t a big interface surprise, but Apple has improved the Watch experience to offer many features for the iPhone’s iOS.

 WatchOS 8 works with all Apple Watch series 3 and above.
 We don’t recommend installing beta software on your primary device, but if you want to preview the new features in iOS 15 and Watch OS 8, you can find out how to download them here.